allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 ### Part 2: Project Update and Demo

-* Due: 24 April 2020
+* Due: Some time during 20 - 24 April 2020
 * 10 pts. contributed toward `Documentation` grade

-On the date listed above, your group will demonstrate progress during the laboratory session scheduled for that day.
-In addition, your group should provide a brief, 1 paragaph update with a list of remaining tasks and a plan for completing them in the `update.md` file located in the `writing` directory.
+On the date listed above, you will demonstrate progress during a video or individual meeting sometime that week.
+In addition, you should provide a brief, 1 paragaph update with a list of remaining tasks and a plan for completing them in the `update.md` file located in the `writing` directory.
 This update should be _no fewer_ than 350 words.

 ### Part 3: Project Submission

-* Due: 5 May 2020
+* Due: 27 April 2020
 * 15 pts. contributed toward `Documentation` grade

 Your project should be submitted to your project GitHub repository by the end of the day (11:59 PM) on the above date.
 This should include all of the writing above in addition to responses to questions in the `reflection.md` file, located in the `writing` directory.
 This writing should: